 2.1 Is this a test, trial or both?
-Both Tests - focus on specific elements or likely building blocks of the new system.
+Test They wil explorat Tests - focus on specific elements or likely building blocks of the new system.
 They will be short, low risk, involve limited funding, few participants and will be explorative and iterative.
 (For example a workshop or structured interviews could be used to test a land management plan).
-Trials - test the feasibility of new ideas.
+We will t cost-effe Trials - test the feasibility of new ideas.
 They will run for varying lengths of time.
 We will trial innovative and novel approaches to help us evaluate how we might cost-effectively roll these out more widely.
 Trials can run for various lengths of time and may run beyond 2022.
-They are more complex and could take longer to establish.
-2.2 Please describe briefly the purpose of your to test or trial and how it addresses one or more of the policy questions (as set out in the guidance).
-Consider the following ELM theme areas and how your promore of them; roposal meets one or

-- New and Innovative Mechanisms Mechanisms that will support the delivery of the new scheme (such as adopting new technology or novel approaches to establishing and making payments), that have not been used previously within agri-environment schemes and/or where the mechanism has not previously been used at the proposed scale. - Payment mechanisms focusing on how the new system will pay participants and the different mechanisms available - Land Management Plans looking at what mechanism will participants use to plan and record which public goods they will deliver - Advice and Guidance considering what expert support participants will require to help them plan and record the public goods they will deliver - Spatial Prioritisation looking at what mechanisms are available to set and agree local priorities within a national framework for the delivery of public goods
+They are more complex and could take longer to establish 2.2 Please describe briefly the purpose of your to test or trial and how it addresses one or more of the policy questions (as set out in the guidance).
+Consider the following ELM theme areas and how your proposal meets one or more of them; • New and Innovative Mechanisms - Mechanisms that will support the delivery of the new scheme (such as adopting new technology or novel approaches to establishing and making payments), that have not been used previously within agri-environment schemes and/or where the mechanism has not previously been used at the proposed scale. • Payment mechanisms - focusing on how the new system will pay participants and the different mechanisms available